doffn/New-Tweet-to-Telegram-Sender/README.md

 To authorize and obtain the session for the bot, please refer to the [Signing In — Tweety 1.0.9.6 documentation](https://mahrtayyab.github.io/tweety_docs/basic/singing-in.html).
 This documentation provides step-by-step instructions on how to sign in to Twitter using Tweety.
 Once you have obtained the authenticated session file, named 'session.tw_session', you can load the session using the `connect` method.

+To obtain the session information of a webpage, you can navigate to the website and open the Developer Tools by right-clicking on the page and selecting "Inspect."
+In the "Network" tab of the Developer Tools, you can locate the initial request sent to the server, and the session information can be found there.

 ⚠️ **Note on Rate Limiting:**
 Please be aware that the authentication method used in this bot is subject to rate limiting imposed by Twitter.
 To avoid hitting the rate limit, it is recommended to introduce longer gaps between each scan or consider using multiple Twitter accounts.
 You can use sessions from different accounts one after the other to distribute the load and avoid exceeding the rate limit.